onqtam/headjack/src/possibilities.md

 # Unified events through different views

 The public conversation shouldn't be fractured between platforms such as Twitter, YouTube & Reddit - instead it should be one but viewed through different lenses (based on moderation / indexing / visualization).
 The Twitter view of a discussion is basically the same as just the top level comments (without the children) in a Reddit thread.
 Segregated discussion in the open web serves nobody - there should be canonical IDs for events & information that we can all refer to.
-It doesn't make sense that comments can be arbitrarily disabled for some document on one platform (YouTube) but enabled on another one where a URL form the first is shared.
+It doesn't make sense that comments can be arbitrarily disabled for some document on one platform (YouTube) but enabled on another one where a URL from the first is shared.
 All content could be interlinked, deduplicated, referencable, quotable, commentable & shareable.

 # Event streams, subscriptions & notifications